 In terms of inequality, there have been some small changes between 2008 and 2010 in Germany.
 The Gini index decreased by 1.7%, from 27.5 to 27.1, over this period (the Atkinson index also decreased from 6.7 to 6.6).
 This is entirely due to the market income effect.
-The percentile ratios in Table A.4 show, however, a slight increase in inequality at the bottom of the distribution driven by policy changes, i.e. the ratio of the 50th percentile of income to the 10th percentile.
-A decline in the relative position of those at the bottom of the distribution is confirmed by the poverty measures.
-Headcount ratio poverty, with a relative poverty line set at 60% of the median, increased by 6.6% between 2008 and 2010, from 16.1% to 17.2% of the German population.
-This is mainly due to our base results (complete tables using CPI instead of α^1 are available from the authors).
+The percentile ratios in Table A.4 show, however, a slight increase in inequality at the bottom of the distribution driven by policy changes, i.e. the ratio of the 50th would not be the case if we used CPI (EUROSTAT definition).
+In the latter case, the difference between (1) and (0) would simply reflects the people who switch from poor to nonpoor due to a poverty line adjusted by inflation rather than gross income growth (and not a check of the homogeneity property).
+In this case, nonetheless, results are similar at least in two ways: the sign of the total change (4)-(1) is unchanged and the relative contributions of the policy effect versus other effects are also very similar to our base results (complete tables using CPI instead of α^1 are available from the authors).